cea-wismar/SES_Tbx_Matlab/README.md

 KNOWN BUGS, NOTES, TODO

-- All node information in the program need to be set by clicking the respective confirm button.
-If you forget to click it, information stays visible in the field, until a different node is selected.
+- All node information in the program need to be set by clicking the respective confirm button or "Enter" must be pressed.
+If you forget to click or press Enter, information just stays visible in the field, until a different node is selected.

 - When a PES or an FPES is derived, first a target file for saving the derived structure needs to be set.
 Choosing an existing PES or FPES file sometimes blocks